iskendria-pub/iskendria/README.md

 ## Persons

-AX-10: Each person in the system has the following mandatory attributes:
+AX-10: The following properties should be maintained about each person:
-* UUID
+* id
-* Public key.
+* public key.
-* Private key.
+* private key.
 * isMajor.
-* Name.
+* name.
-* Email address.
+* email address.
 * isSigned: Boolean indicating whether the Alexandra team knows the person.
 * saldo.
 * hasBiography (boolean).

-AX-20: The Client should allow anyone to add a person to the system, with isMajor = false.
+AX-20: The Major Tool should allow majors to create new persons.

-AX-30: A person should be identified by her UUID.
-The public key is not a good unique id because a user must be able to update it, see AX-60.
+AX-30: A person should be identified by her id.
+The public key is not a good unique id because a user must be able to update that, see AX-60.

-AX-40: It is not allowed that a public key is shared between multiple persons.

 AX-50: The private key of a person should not be stored on the blockchain and it should not be sent over the network.